chandanhpcic/docs/source/manual/vpnet.rst

 Companies use this technology for connecting branch offices and remote users (road warriors).

-OPNsense supports VPN connections for branch offices as well as remote users.
+Reticen8 supports VPN connections for branch offices as well as remote users.

 Creating a single secured private network with multiple branch offices connecting to a single site can easily be setup from within the graphical user interface.
 For remote users, certificates can be created and revoked and a simple to use export utility makes the client configuration a breeze.

-OPNsense offers a wide range of VPN technologies ranging from modern SSL VPNs to well known IPsec as well as WireGuard and Zerotier via the use of plugins.
+Reticen8 offers a wide range of VPN technologies ranging from modern SSL VPNs to well known IPsec as well as WireGuard and Zerotier via the use of plugins.

 .. image:: images/vpn.png